- About the Authors

 A one-semester course for grades 3 or 4 and up

-The Curious Historian Level 1 is the first part in a 4-level series that presents the study of history and culture from the beginnings of civilization (Mesopotamia and Egypt) through the Scientific and Industrial Revolutions of the modern world.
+The Curious Historian Level 1 is the first part in a 3-level series that presents the study of history and culture from the beginnings of civilization (Mesopotamia and Egypt) through the Middle Ages.
 Students will grow excited about history, see how people throughout the ages were both similar to and different from themselves, and learn to be scholars of the past who can make a difference in the future.

 Full program includes:

 The Curious Historian Level 1B: The Late Bronze & Iron Ages (consumable student edition) includes weekly chapter lessons that present a chronological narrative of history.
 Accompanying sidebars feature historical and archaeological tidbits, discussion questions, and Greek/Latin root words for key vocabulary.
 A wealth of exercises, hands-on projects and activities, maps, and appendices help to present the study of history in an engaging, creative manner.
 The Curious Historian Level 1B (TCH1B) will introduce students to:

 - The Egyptian Middle and New Kingdom periods

 - The Hittites, Hurrians, and Kassites

 - The Minoans and Mycenaeans